isomerpages/imda-codesg/events/roadshows-and-exhibitions/_posts/2019-09-13-ecda-conference-2019.md

 ### PlayMaker

 We will be running PlayMaker workshops at this event for young children to play with tech toys and create cool electronic projects!
 The workshops are suitable for young children from ages 4 to 6.
 To better understand our workshops, check out the descriptions below!

-**Title**: Sequencing with Bee-Bot, Code-a-pillar or Cubetto

-**Description**: Learn the building blocks of programming by giving directions to Bee-Bot, Code-a-pillar and Cubetto as they navigate across a jungle mat filled with food and animals!

-**Title**: Lighting up with Circuit Stickers

-**Description**: Create and decorate a light-up greeting card to take home and learn the basics of circuitry by pasting conductive stickers to light up an LED!

-**Title**: Creating Inventions with littleBits

-**Description**: Create and decorate a torchlight or tickle machine using littleBits, magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!

 Sign up for PlayMaker workshops [here](https://form.gov.sg/5d6381a98d91260012d5cbde "here")!

+**Sequencing with Bee-Bot, Code-a-pillar or Cubetto**

+Learn the building blocks of programming by giving directions to Bee-Bot, Code-a-pillar and Cubetto as they navigate across a jungle mat filled with food and animals!

+**Lighting up with Circuit Stickers**

+Create and decorate a light-up greeting card to take home and learn the basics of circuitry by pasting conductive stickers to light up an LED!

+**Creating Inventions with littleBits**

+Create and decorate a torchlight or tickle machine using littleBits, magnetically-connected electronic building blocks that empower children to develop creative confidence and curiosity to prototype ideas!

 ------------